vrkersey/romannumeral/README.md

 ### Docker

-To build a docker image, in the project root directory run the following command to build a docker image
+To build a docker image, in the project root directory run the following command to build a docker image:

     docker build -t roman_numeral_webserver .

-To run the newly created docker image run the following command
+To run the newly created docker image run the following command:

     docker run -d -p 8080:8080 roman_numeral_webserver